 Instead, provide a normal submit button that the user can select at leisure, after reviewing all the menu items.

-Checkboxes are a simple control, and should be labeled as described above.
+Checkboxes and radio buttons are common controls, and should be labeled as described above.
 But they are worth handling with special caution because they often appear after explanatory text or a long question.
-If the checkboxes' labels include only the answers, and not the original question, the user will miss important information.
+If the checkboxes' or radio buttons' labels include only the answers ("yes" and "no," for example), and not the original question, the user will miss important information.

 A designer using common sense might label a choose-all-that-apply question in a technically correct manner, but might fail to make them usable to test-takers.